Make sure the accounts you are going to use for application-aware processing of Microsoft SQL servers meet the following requirements:

-- The user account that you specify for guest processing of the Microsoft SQL Server VM in the backup job should have the sysadmin fixed role assigned on that SQL Server (see the "Creating Backup Jobs>Specify Guest Processing Settings" section of the Veeam Backup & Replication User Guide for details on job configuration).
-This is the recommended setting; however, if you need to provide minimal permissions to the account performing backup operation, you can assign the following:
+- The user account that you specify for guest processing of the Microsoft SQL Server VM in the backup job should have the sysadmin fixed role assigned on the target SQL Server.
+For more information, see the Specify Guest Processing Settings section of the Veeam Backup & Replication User Guide.

 - SQL Server instance-level roles: dbcreator and public

 - master - db_backupoperator, db_datareader, public

 - msdb - db_backupoperator, db_datawriter, db_datareader, public

 - Securables: view any definition, view server state

 - For truncation of SQL Server 2012 or SQL Server 2014 database transaction logs, the account must have the db_backupoperator database role (minimum required) or the sysadmin server role.

 - Make sure the account used for application-aware processing has the following security policies applied:

 - Logon as a batch job granted.

 - Deny logon as a batch job not set.